 I toasted the nuts and coconut flakes in a 350˚F oven just until fragrant and golden brown to really bring out the flavor.
 This Keskul-e-Fugara recipe uses coconut strictly as a topping, though I have also come across others that mix coconut flakes right into the pudding as well.
 You can also use some creativity in how you design the tops of the puddings with the nuts and other additions.

 You can make your own rice flour or use premade (not sweet rice or mochiko, just plain rice flour).
-Rice flour is available in the gluten-free baking section of larger supermarkets, in Asian food markets, or online.
+Rice flour is available in the gluten-free baking section of larger grocery stores, in Asian markets, or on Amazon: Gluten Free White Rice Flour.

 I also made Sfinz (Libyan Breakfast Doughnuts), Borani-ye-Esfanaj (Yogurt with Spiced Spinach), Watermelon Gazpacho, and Persian Rose Tea.